-If the question is "What is BIM?", constructability should be a part of the answer.
-With Tekla, constructability is the foundation of developing BIM software.
+If the question is "What is BIM?", constructibility should be a part of the answer.
+With Tekla, constructibility is the foundation of developing BIM software.
 We produce our software to meet the needs of the industry, putting the “I” like information to BIM - the more information a model includes, the more beneficial it is to all project parties.

 Constructibility is a practical, everyday issue for builders.
 Because construction is a process, we want our software to support the whole workflow including the inevitable changes.
 As buildings comprise of several materials, software should be able to handle the same.

 Constructible, as-built models allow the industry to make informed decisions early in the process.
 Tekla Structures is made for creating, combining and distributing highly developed, accurate and information-rich structural models using any material.
-The data is accurate and ample as it accumulates as what is entered in the beginning of the process stays with until the end.
-The builders can manage changes and avoid errors, find clashes and produce better quality but less waste.
+The data is accurate and ample as it accumulates as what is entered at the beginning of the process stays with until the end.
+The builders can manage changes and avoid errors, find clashes and produce better quality with less time and waste.

 Bigger, better, cheaper, faster – now